DoshiHarsh/rl-assessment/README.md

 ### Speed

-8M per day -> ~5600 per minute -> ~93 per second so we are under the processing limit of 1000 per second, but in the interest of efficiency implementing a caching service would be important.
+8M per day -> ~5600 per minute -> ~93 per second so we are under the processing limit of 1000 per second, but in the interest of efficiency, implementing a caching service would be important.

-Average gRPC lookups - 1.8B total job scraped/20M unique company,title combinations = 1.11% of listing.
+Average gRPC lookups - 1.8B total job scraped/20M unique company, title combinations = 1.11% of listing.
-By implementing a caching mechanism we can reduce gRPC calls by over 98%, resulting in significantly speedier performance.
+By implementing a caching mechanism we can reduce gRPC calls by over 98%, resulting in significantly faster performance.

 Considering the performance requirements using a Redis database would provide the best performance with sub micro-second lookup times.

 ### Storage & Backup

-Considering ~20M unique pairs with an estimated an average length of 50 characters and seniority levels stored as integers it would take about 100 bytes of storage per record including overhead.
+Considering ~20M unique pairs with an estimated an average length of 50 characters and seniority levels stored as integers, it would take about 100 bytes of storage per record including overhead.
 That would total ~2GB database size, giving us plenty of room to scale in the future.

 Redis database can be backed up to S3 daily to ensure that data can be restored in case of failures.
 This is important because Redis is an in-memory database and can be susceptible to data loss.